Just Us Two TravelEuropean City Breaks & Faraway Destinations

 The Fountain of the leaky boat.

 We absolutely fell in love with the city and can’t recommend it enough.
 I just wish we could have added a few extra days to the trip to cram in more sights.
 I know we will return one day and I know there will definitely be a ‘part two’ to this post.
-Maybe throwing the coins in the fountain really is a thing.
+Maybe throwing coins in the fountain really is a thing.

 Are you planning a surprise trip to Rome or anywhere else?
-Let us know in the comment section below, we would love to know.
+Let us know in the comment section below.
+We would love to know.
 Hopefully, this post will give you a few ideas.
+For more information on Rome, look at the official tourism website: Turismo Roma.

 Visit Naples: 13 Amazing things to do in Naples, Italy.